QuLab-VU/dipDRC/README.md

 # dipDRC
-The dipDRC code has now been compiled into a complete R package including rudimentary documentation of the functions.
+The R code in the dipDRC repository has now been compiled into a complete R package called `diprate` that includes some basic documentation of the functions.
 The package contains functions that fall into three classes:
 (1) data handling, (2) DIP rate extraction and quality control, and (3) plotting and dose-response curve analysis.

 ## Downloading/installing